Approval-Based Committee Voting under Incomplete Information: Representation under Incomplete Information

-For \textit{(i)}, we consider all subsets of voters $G \subseteq V$ that include $v$.
-If $G$ was relevant under $\A$ then we know that $|W \cap (\bigcup_{v \in G} A(v))| \geq 1$, i.e. that $G$ was represented by $W$ under $\A$.
+\begin{lemma} Let $W \subseteq C$ be a committee satisfying JR \wrt an approval profile $\A$.
+Then, $W$ satisfies JR \wrt a modified approval profile $\A'$ if $\A'$ is constructed in one of the following two ways: \begin{itemize} \item[(i)] a voter $v^* \in V$ stops to approve a candidate not in $W$, \ie $A'(v^*) = A(v^*) \setminus \set{c}$ for some $c \notin W$ and $A'(v) = A(v)$ for all $v \neq v^*$; or \item[(ii)] a voter $v^* \in V$ changes her approval set such that the modified approval set contains a candidate in $W$, \ie $A'(v^*) \cap W \neq \emptyset$ and $A'(v) = A(v)$ for all $v \neq v^*$. \end{itemize} \end{lemma} \begin{proof} To prove the two claims, assume that committee $W$ satisfies JR \wrt $\A$ and let $v^* \in V$ be the voter who changes her ballot when switching from $\A$ to $\A'$.
+For \textit{(i)}, we first consider all large groups of voters $G \subseteq V$ that include $v^*$.
+If $G$ is large and cohesive under $\A$, then we know that $W \cap (\bigcup_{v \in G} A(v)) \neq \emptyset$, \ie that $G$ is represented by $W$ under $\A$.
 The same is true under $\A'$ as $A(v) \cap W$ did not change for any voter when switching from $\A$ to $\A'$.
-If $G$ was not relevant under $\A$, it cannot become relevant under $\A'$ through deletion of a candidate from an approval set.
+If $V$ was not cohesive under~$\A$, it cannot become cohesive under $\A'$ through deletion of a candidate from an approval set.
 Thus, $W$ satisfies JR under $\A'$.
-Now consider all subsets $G \subseteq V$ of voters that do not include $v$.
-For these subsets nothing changes when switching from $A$ to $A'$. $G$ is relevant under $\A$ if and only if it is relevant under $A'$.
-Since $W$ satisfies JR under $\A$, the set of voters $G$ is represented by $W$ under $\A$ if it is relevant.
+Now consider all large groups $G \subseteq V$ that do not include~$v^*$.
+For these subsets, nothing changes when switching from $\A$ to $\A'$. $G$ is cohesive under $\A$ if and only if it is cohesive under $\A'$.
+Since $W$ satisfies JR under $\A$, $G$ is represented by $W$ under $\A$ if it is cohesive.
 It follows directly that $G$ is also represented by $W$ under $\A'$ in this case.

-Regarding \textit{(ii)}, we again start by considering all subsets of voters $G \subseteq V$ that include $v$.
-Since $A'(v) \cap W \neq \emptyset$, we know that $G$ is represented by $W$ (whether $G$ is relevant or not).
-Now let $G \subseteq V$ with $v \notin G$ be any group of voters not including $v$.
-If $G$ is relevant under $\A'$ it is also relevant under $\A$ since neither the size of $G$ nor the approval ballots of voters in $G$ changed by switching from $\A$ to $\A'$.
-But if $G$ is relevant under $\A$, then it is represented by $W$, since $W$ satisfies JR under $\A$. \end{proof}
+For \textit{(ii)}, we again start by considering all large voter groups $G \subseteq V$ that include $v^*$.
+Since $A'(v^*) \cap W \neq \emptyset$, we know that $G$ is represented by $W$ (whether $G$ is cohesive or not).
+For voter groups not including $v^*$, as in \textit{(i)}, nothing changes when switching from $\A$ to $\A'$.
+In particular, any large and cohesive voter group not including $v^*$ is represented by $W$ under $\A'$ because it is represented by $W$ under $\A$. \end{proof}

-Using this, we show tractability of $\posjr$ and $\necjr$ by proving that for each problem it is sufficient to check whether $W$ satisfies JR for one carefully chosen completion.
+Using this lemma, we show tractability of $\posjr$ and $\necjr$ by proving that for each problem it is sufficient to check whether $W$ satisfies JR for one carefully chosen completion.